Time Zones in Iran

 what is the dialing code for Iran?

 The international dialing code for Iran is +98.
-If you are placing a call from outside the country to Tehran or another Iranian city, you begin with +98 and then dial the local number in international format, which is essential for business calls, hotel confirmations, and family contact.
+If you are calling Tehran or another Iranian city from outside the country, you begin the number with +98 before the local number format.